Anambra guber: PDP aspirants differ on zoning - Vanguard News

 “The PDP will not shy away from the political reality on ground in Anambra where all other political parties have zoned their tickets to the South,” he said.

-Other aspirants who spoke in support of Anambra South zone agenda were Chief Godwin Ezeemo, and Mr Emeka Etiaba (SAN).
+Other aspirants who spoke in support of Anambra South zone agenda were Chief Godwin Ezeemo, and Mr Emeka Etiaba.